-Stuart Thomson, public affairs consultant, and Dougal Ainsley, solicitor at Bircham Dyson Bell discuss the changing face of the procurement process
+Stuart Thomson, public affairs consultant, and Dougal Ainsley, solicitor at Bircham Dyson Bell, talk about how the procurement process is changing.

-According to reports, Labour Party Policy Coordinator, wants to bring in revolutionary measures that will “strip companies of government contracts”.
-But what he really appeared to be considering was a potentially significant but evolutionary change to the way that procurement is undertaken.
+According to reports, Labour Party Policy Coordinator Jon Cruddas wants to implement revolutionary measures that will “strip companies of government contracts.”
+But what he seemed to be thinking about was a potentially significant but evolutionary change in the way procurement is handled.

-The coverage prompted a response from the CBI warning against “damaging rhetoric” and emphasising the contribution of the public services industry to the economy.
-There is no doubt that many existing relationships prove beneficial to both sides but Cruddas’ comments suggest that a different type of procurement competition could be on the way.
+The CBI responded by cautioning against “damaging rhetoric” and emphasising the importance of the public services industry to the economy.
+There is no doubt that many existing relationships benefit both parties, but Cruddas’ remarks suggest that a new type of procurement competition may be on the way.

-It is a stretch to see his words as leading to the removal of existing contracts from companies.
-Indeed, Cruddas appears comfortable with outsourcing.
-To the extent that he is proposing any sort of a change, he seems to want to widen the range of organisations which are involved in the outsourced delivery of public services, and proposing that those organisations (including companies) should pursue social objectives.
+It is a stretch to believe that his words will result in the termination of existing contracts from businesses.
+Cruddas appears to be at ease with outsourcing.
+To the extent that he proposes any change, he appears to want to broaden the range of organisations involved in the outsourced delivery of public services, and he proposes that those organisations (including corporations) pursue social objectives.

-Cruddas’ comments leave plenty of room for speculation but it seems existing contracts would be maintained; contracts would only be awarded to organisations that contribute to social objectives from the date of policy implementation.
+Cruddas’ comments leave plenty of room for speculation, but it appears that existing contracts would be maintained; contracts would only be awarded to organisations that contribute to social objectives from the date of policy implementation.

-To a certain extent, this is what already happens.
-Businesses are required to meet social purposes in a number of ways.
-For example, it is a social objective to make new buildings more energy efficient.
-This is required by law through building regulations.
-Builders therefore contribute to these objectives, whether or not they are involved in a public contract, thus contribute to these goals.
+To some extent, this is already the case.
+Businesses must meet social objectives in a variety of ways.
+Making new buildings more energy efficient, for example, is a social goal.
+This is mandated by law through building codes.
+Builders, whether or not they are involved in a public contract, thus contribute to these goals.

-In addition, many firms already have a developed corporate social responsibility programme in place.
+Furthermore, many businesses already have a corporate social responsibility programme in place.
 Under the current arrangement, that is part of their current offer.

-The proposals are in line with other recent developments in the relationship between public bodies and the companies that they contract to deliver services.
+The proposals are consistent with other recent developments in the relationship between government agencies and the companies with whom they contract to provide services.

-For example, the contracts offered for Crossrail were considered a real shift in the way procurements worked.
-They were heralded as “responsible procurement” by the then Secretary of State for Transport, Justine Greening.
-The emphasis was ensuring that bidders set out how they would engage with their supply chain, provide opportunities for training and apprenticeships and for small and medium-sized businesses in their own procurement strategies.
+For example, the contracts offered for Crossrail were regarded as a significant shift in the way procurements were conducted.
+Justine Greening, the then-Secretary of State for Transport, praised them as “responsible procurement.”
+The emphasis was on bidders describing how they would engage with their supply chain, provide opportunities for training and apprenticeships, and include small and medium-sized businesses in their procurement strategies.

-Since then we have also seen the passing of the Public Services (Social Value) Act 2012.
-The Act “requires people who commission, or buy, public services to consider securing added economic, social or environmental benefits for their local area,” according to the Act.
-The contract is designed by the government so that the business is bound to deliver the benefits.
+Since then, the Public Services (Social Value) Act of 2012 has also been passed.
+“People who commission or purchase public services must consider securing additional economic, social, or environmental benefits for their local area,” according to the Act.
+The contract is designed by the government so that the business is obligated to deliver the benefits.

-More recently, the Public Contracts Regulations 2015 came into force on 26 February.
-The have been designed to secure increased quality and value for money for contracting authorities, and seek to do this by making public procurement more accessible to SMEs and voluntary organisations – precisely the type of organisation that Cruddas envisions as being more likely to be motivated by social ends.
+On February 26, 2015, the Public Contracts Regulations 2015 went into effect.
+They are intended to ensure increased quality and value for money for contracting authorities by making public procurement more accessible to SMEs and voluntary organisations – precisely the type of organisation that Cruddas envisions as being more likely to be motivated by social ends.

-So this points to a clear direction of travel where politicians, in essence, want businesses through the procurement process to help deliver social and policy outcomes.
-Simplistically, it is a quid pro quo for being paid large amounts of taxpayers’ money.
+As a result, this points to a clear direction of travel in which politicians, in essence, want businesses to help deliver social and policy outcomes through the procurement process.
+Simply put, it is a payment in exchange for receiving large sums of taxpayer money.

-Seen in this light, the proposals can be seen as the latest suggestion in an ongoing process.
-They are designed to encourage ‘normal’ businesses to up their game on social contribution and for ‘alternative’ businesses to up their game (or be assisted) in bidding for public service contracts against their more commercially adept rivals.
-If implemented, they could be expected to have a gradual cultural effect, rather than instant and dramatic consequences.
-They are similar in objective to many recent policy initiatives and legislative changes.
+In this light, the proposals can be viewed as the most recent suggestion in a continuing process.
+They are intended to encourage ‘normal’ businesses to contribute more to society and to assist ‘alternative’ businesses in competing for public service contracts against more commercially savvy competitors.
+They could be expected to have a gradual cultural impact rather than immediate and dramatic consequences if implemented.
+They share the same goal as many recent policy initiatives and legislative changes.

-So rather than Cruddas the revolutionary, we are really looking at Cruddas the evolutionary.
+So, instead of Cruddas the revolutionary, we’re looking at Cruddas the evolutionary.